armadaplatform/magellan/README.md

         If environment/app_id is not supplied, `magellan` will look only for services with no environment/app_id set.

     * `address` - Address to which the domain will be pointed to.
 If provided, it will override service_name/environment/app_id.
+    * `header_host` - Optional field, for overriding HTTP header "Host", that will be sent to the server.
+By default, it's the destination address, or the name of the created domain if the destination address is an IP.

 Here, requests to two domains (`badguys.initech.com` and `www.badguys.initech.com`) will be redirected to the main endpoint of service `badguys-finder` run with environment `production-office`.